Are you in need of some workflow examples to make your teams smarter?

-For example, if an employee is travelling to go study a course, what are the processes involved in paying rents, utilities and bills?
+For example, if an employee is traveling to go study a course, what are the processes involved in paying rent, utilities, and bills?

 A practical travel checklist or workflow will ensure you’re not missing any important detail.
 You can get the full travel workflow here, alongside more details on the processes in it.

 8: Content promotion workflow

 Remember the last time you saw something like this on a post?